bladage/Parking_Detection_BEng_Thesis/README.md

 - xx_measurement_clean.csv: file where the incomplete rows are deleted

 ## XM122
-- folder: sensorsystem
 - the firmware of the Acconner XM122
 - this is a microcontroller and pulsed RADAR, based on the Nordic nRF52840
-- the source code contains the Nordic SDK 15.3 and Acconeer's SDK for the XM122
+- the source code contains the Acconeer's SDK for the XM122
 - the SDKs are not modified, except for the sdk_config.h and the files which are associated to settings of Segger Embedded Studio (used IDE for the project)
-- main file and other libraries: sensorsystem/nRF5_SDK_15.3.0_59ac345/xm122/source
+- custom files are:
+  - /XM122/include:
+    -
+    -
+  - /XM122/source:
+    - main.c
-- header files: sensorsystem/nRF5_SDK_15.3.0_59ac345/xm122/include
+    -

 ## Gateway
 - folder: central_csv_bleak